510 - University Holidays

 To provide University-recognized paid holidays for benefits-eligible staff employees.

-The University recognizes eight (8) days during the year as paid holidays for its regular, benefits-eligible staff employees.
-Those holidays are New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, and Christmas Day.
+The University recognizes nine (9) days during the year as paid holidays for its regular, benefits-eligible staff employees.
+Those holidays are New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, and Christmas Day.

 - A staff employee who is scheduled to work twenty (20) or more hours per week is eligible for University holiday pay.